v1o/previolet-js-sdk/README.md

 ### NPM bundler

-The Previolet JavaScript npm package contains code that can be run in the browser after combining the modules you use with a package bundler (e.g.
+The Previolet JavaScript npm package contains code that can be run in the browser after combining the modules you use with a package bundler.
-Webpack, Browserify).

 Install the Previolet npm module: